schibsted/spid-tech-docs/resources/articles/data-sharing.md

 ## Performing API calls on behalf of another client
 Some endpoints don't support merchant level access and some use cases require that a client may perform some API calls on behalf of another client within the same merchant.
-The SPiD platform supports this by enabling data sharing between clients.
-This has to be configured by SPiD.
+The SchAcc platform supports this by enabling data sharing between clients.
+This has to be configured by SchAcc.
 See detailed information on how to enable it below.

 ### How to perform API calls on behalf of another client
 The client performing the API calls need to authenticate itself as usual.
 The only difference is that this client needs to pass the actual client_id of the client they are retrieving data from, or performing API calls on behalf of, with the parameter **contextClientId** in all API calls.

-SPiD will verify that both clients has access to call the endpoint and also validate that the token used is valid for the endpoint in question.
+SchAcc will verify that both clients has access to call the endpoint and also validate that the token used is valid for the endpoint in question.
 The contextClientId needs to have access to the resources reflected by the endpoint as well, meaning that you can't access users or other data that is NOT accessible by the client used as context.